Nevenall/ghosting-the-edge/manuscript.md

 Quick build guidelines for corporations.

 Just about everything is a division or shell corporation or something larger.
 What's interesting about corporations is characters' relationships to them.
 Are you an employee, a foe, a rival?
 Either way you want to know what resources the corporation has access to.
 Which tells you what they might bring against you or what kinds of things you might be able to borrow.
-So, there's the faceless corporations after you, but then there is the antagonist aspect.
+So, there's the faceless corporations after you, but then there is the antagonist {.right\}

 ## Appendix 0